 What is green and brown material in compost?

 The ‘green’ material is what we discussed earlier, that is anything that is actually green.
 This would include discarded leaves of any kind, vegetable trimmings and peel.
 When you peel a potato or carrot the peelings are considered to be ‘green’ and ideal for making compost.
 The ‘green’ portion can only successfully convert to a passable compost if it is balanced with an adequate inclusion of, what are known as, browns.
-This usually refers to cardboard or newspaper but don’t forget dead leaves when they are available and sawdust.
+This usually refers to cardboard or newspaper but don’t forget dead leaves, dead flowers when they are available and sawdust.

 About brown material in compost